 Most interviewers ask this question to gauge how much you know about the company.
 After all, they don’t want someone applying to just any random job to which they fit the requirements.

-This question gives you an excellent chance in the interview process to showcase your knowledge of the company.
+This question gives you an excellent chance to showcase your knowledge of the company in the interview process.
 Bring up recent news or information you’ve heard about the company over the years that made you interested in working there.

 The relevant research shows that you’re diligent and took the time to prepare well for your meeting, but you’ll probably need other, more personal reasons for this one to ace one of the most important questions.